-La Malinche is in the state of Tlaxcala east of Mexico City and north of Puebla, 44km from its capital Tlaxcala.
+La Malinche is in the state of Tlaxcala east of Mexico City and north of Puebla, 44 kms from its capital Tlaxcala.
 It is frequently used as a training/acclimatization climb by mountaineers whose main goal is to climb one or more of the "high" volcanoes.
 It's elevation is 4462 meters or 14,640 feet and the walk up there is pretty easy.
-On sunny weekends Mexican families try to get up there with their children and grandparents, mountain bikers drive around in the parks dirt roads and even sport-fanatics make it all the way to the top running!
-No special equipment is required, there are no dangerous parts and the trail is very easy to follow so no guide is needed.
+On sunny weekends Mexican families try to get up there with their children and grandparents, mountain bikers drive around in the parks dirt roads, and sport-fanatics make it all the way to the top running!
+No special equipment is required as there are no dangerous parts and the trail is very easy to follow so no guide is needed.

 La Malinche is within Malinche National Park.
-There is a paved road that goes all the way up to 3100m where you can park and also sleep in the "Centro Vacacional IMSS La Malintzi.
-They have about 40 cabins, camping area, a shop, restaurant, basketball and soccer fields etc. So if the reason for you going to the mountains is seeking silence and solitude, dont go there on a weekend!
+There is a paved road that goes all the way up to 3100 meters where you can park and also sleep in the "Centro Vacacional IMSS La Malintzi.
+They have about 40 cabins, camping area, a shop, restaurant, basketball and soccer fields, etc. So if the reason for you going to the mountains is seeking silence and solitude, don't go there on a weekend!

-Alternatively you can take a beautiful dirt road starting from Puebla and driving towards La Malinche to the town of Canoe.
+Start from Puebla and drive towards La Malinche to the town of Canoa.
 From there a paved and later dirt road goes all away around La Malinche joining the main road to the "Centro Vacacional" about 1 km before its end.
 A third (paved) road starts from Huamantla joining the main road at the same intersection about 1 km below the "Centro Vacacional".